…by Jonas E. Alexis

 Paula Broadwell, All In: The Education of General David Petraeus (New York: Penguin, 2012), kindle edition.

-Posted by Jonas E. Alexis on January 26, 2016, With 3295 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on January 26, 2016, With 3298 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.